 3. Watching a stream (Netflix, Vudu, etc.) or an iTunes download of the movie and losing syncBecause of the multitude of streaming services out there, it can be difficult to ensure sync with all of them.
 For instance, Netflix Instant's streaming version of The Hunger Games moves just a hair too fast compared to the DVD; this causes our MP3 commentary to go out of sync.

 Solution: Unfortunately there's no easy way around this, and you'll probably need to track down the DVD instead.

-Solution: We highly recommend getting the DVD and trying again!
-(And hey, consider making a donation to make things right.)
+Solution: We highly recommend getting the same DVD we used to write our riff, and trying again!
+(And consider making a donation to restore balance to the Force.)